plone/documentation/develop/plone/views/browserviews.rst

-The view in question is not registered against any :doc:`layer </develop/plone/views/layers>`, so it is immediately available after restart without need to run :doc:`Add/remove in Site setup </develop/addons/components/genericsetup>`.
+The view in question is not registered against any :doc:`layer </develop/plone/views/layers>`, it is immediately available after restart without need to run :doc:`Add/remove in Site setup </develop/addons/components/genericsetup>`.

 Page template
 `````````````

-Then create a :doc:`page template for your view. </adapt-and-extend/theming/templates_css/template_basics>`.
+Create a :doc:`page template for your view. </adapt-and-extend/theming/templates_css/template_basics>`.
 Create a file ``myview.pt`` file in ``yourcompany.app/yourcompany/app/browser/templates``
 and add the template: